 The IRS has criteria to help you determine if your space qualifies for the home office deduction.
-First, you must be able to show that your residence is where you run most of your operations.
-Second, your designated home office space for must be used for conducting business only.
+First, you must be able to show that your residence is your primary place of business.
+In other words, it must be a place where you meet with patients, clients, or customers.
+Second, your home office must be used for conducting business only.

-For tax years 2013 to 2017, a person working outside the home for an employer could claim the home office deduction on a Schedule A under miscellaneous itemized deductions.
+Prior to tax reform, a person working at home for an employer could claim the home office deduction on a Schedule A under miscellaneous itemized deductions.
 With tax reform, you can only claim this credit if you’re self-employed and file a Schedule C.

 How much can I claim for my home office deduction?